chika-games/RPG-Maker-Specifications/src/file_formats/data_types.md

 For example, the 32-bit integer `0x456E7120` would be stored as `20 71 6E`.

 # Data Types
-These are all of the data types that may be present within the external files of RM2k/3.
+The following are all of the data types that may be present within one of RM2k/3's custom file formats.

-All types may be appended with `[n]` to denote a contiguous array of said type, where `n` indicates the number of elements.
+All types may be appended with `[n]` to denote a contiguous array of said type, where `n` denotes the number of elements.
 For example, `U8[4]` denotes a contiguous array of four unsigned 8-bit integers.

 ## Basic Data Types
 These are the basic data types that will be taken as primitive.
-The reader is assumed to already be familiar with these types.
+The reader is assumed to already be familiar with these data types.

 ### Integer Types
 Signed integers are represented in the usual two's complement format.